smlacombe/sageo/README.rst

 Open a browser et go to: http://127.0.0.1:5000

-The default username and the default password is 'admin' and 'jobs' respectively.
+The default username and the default password is 'admin' and 'admin' respectively.

 Technical documentation